marketdesignresearch/CA-BNE/README.md

 	 bneAlgo.run();

 The full example can be found [here](src/ch/uzh/ifi/ce/cabne/examples/LLGQuadratic.java).
 Its output can be visualized using the following [Python script](scripts/llg_anim_BNE.py).
-The computed BNE should look like this:
+The computed BNE should look something like this:

 ![LLG Quadratic BNE](misc/plots/LLGQuadratic.png)